Power-Components/livewire-powergrid/README.md

 (It's advisable to use "" around your `--model` option)

 ### 6.1 Create with Fillable

 If your Model has the fillable property specified, use `--fillable` option to create columns based on its value.

 ```bash
 php artisan powergrid:create ProductTable --model="App\Models\Product" --fillable
 ```

-If everything was succesfull, you will find your new table component inside the `app/Http/Livewire` folder.
+If everything was successful, you will find your new table component inside the `app/Http/Livewire` folder.

 ### 6.2 Create options

- The command `powergrid:create` accept the followning options:
+ The command `powergrid:create` accepts the following options:

 | Option | Description | Example |
 |----|----|----|